jlonge4/mychatGPT/ReadMe.md

-# Project Name

-GPT -> PDF Chat
+# GPT -> PDF Chatbot

 After seeing much desire for a GPT chatbot that uses your own PDFs, I decided to code this project.
 I hope you enjoy it!

 ## Installation

 To set up this project, first you need to add your OPENAI_API key as an env variable, or add it on line 13 of the .py file and deleting line 12.
-Next, run pip install -r /path/to/requirements.txt
+Next, run pip install -r /path/to/requirements.txt.
+Lastly, put all of your PDFs you wish to chat with in a central repository, and add the path to PATH_TO_PDFs in the .py file.

 ## Usage

-To use the project, save the PDF's you want to query to your C drive (developed on a windows machine, if you wish to change this, you can edit line 53 and 56 to have to PDF uploader pull from whatever dir you like by replacing the 'C:/').
+Use the command python -m streamlit run "path/to/project/gpt_custkb.py".
+This will start the app in your browser.
 Once you have uploaded your PDFs, refresh the browser, select a manual, and ask away!

 ## History